kubedb/docs/docs/guides/mariadb/volume-expansion/maxscale.md

 #### Verify MaxScale volume expanded successfully

-If everything goes well, `KubeDB` Enterprise operator will update the volume size of `MaxScale` object and related `PetSets` and `Persistent Volumes`.
+If everything goes well, `KubeDB` Ops-manager operator will update the volume size of `MaxScale` object and related `PetSets` and `Persistent Volumes`.

 Let's wait for `MariaDBOpsRequest` to be `Successful`.
 Run the following command to watch `MariaDBOpsRequest` CR,